-A British-based Lyft alternative, Hailo has implemented some unique features, including accessibility-friendly taxicabs, and the ability to see how far you can travel on a fixed fare.
-Drivers are also able to network with each other, providing updates on locations with high taxi demands, or on traffic or construction, which may slow down driving.
-Because of the popularity of Uber and Lyft, Hailo is no longer available in North America, but is available in major residential areas in the United Kingdom (including Ireland), Spain, and Singapore.
+A British-based Lyft alternative, mytaxi (previously known as Hailo) has implemented some unique features, including accessibility-friendly taxicabs, and the ability to see how far you can travel on a fixed fare.
+Drivers are also able to network with each other, providing updates on locations with high taxi demands, or on traffic or construction, which may slow down driving. mytaxiis available in major residential areas in the United Kingdom (including Ireland), North America, Spain, and Singapore.

 Gett (previously known as GetTaxi) is a rising Lyft competitor from Israel.
 Gett uses its own fleet of drivers who are fully licensed, trained, and insured.
 However, Gett differentiates itself from Lyft and other similar services by always charging flat rates that never increase during periods of high demand, inclement weather, or traffic gridlock.
 In some cities, you can even get a guarantee that your Gett ride will be cheaper than the same ride with Lyft, rewarding you with travel credit equal to the cost of your ride if it isn’t!
 Gett’s operating area exists in over 60 cities in the United States, United Kingdom, Israel, and Moscow, but it is growing fast.